hinto-janai/festival/daemon/mdbook/src/json-rpc/daemon/daemon.md

 # Daemon
-These methods are for retrieving state, and interacting directly with `festivald` and the system it is running on.
+These methods are for retrieving/modifying `festivald` in "system"-related ways.